-МСМ ВМР Information Used Quantity Units Does the BMP Demonstrate a Direct Reduction in Pollutants?
-(Answer Yes or No and explain) 1 Public Education Special Events 2 Campus Event No, a direct reduction of pollutants is not demonstrated but through education and information, a shift in behavior eventually may result in reduced pollutants.
-1 Public Education Digital Signage 5 (one per campus) Messages No, a direct reduction of pollutants is not demonstrated but through education and information, a shift in behavior eventually may result in reduced pollutants.
-2 Dry Weather Screening Visual observation of outfalls and upstream areas 20 (four quarterly inspections per campus) Inspections Yes, if illicit discharges are observed they can be identified and corrected.
-If pollutants are observed upstream, these can be addressed prior to discharge of pollutant.
-3 Construction Site Inspections Visual observation of construction site areas 2 (NW and SE campuses) Inspections Yes, if construction site BMPs are not being followed and evidence of pollutants entering stormwater is observed, this can be addressed; thus reducing pollutant discharge.
-4 Construction Plan Review Construction design 1 (SE campus) Review No, this BMP does not have a direct impact on pollutant reduction but by incorporating stormwater pollution prevention requirements into the design guidelines that contractors follow, pollutants will be reduced.
+MCM ВМР Information Used Quantity Units Does the BMP Demonstrate a Direct Reduction in Pollutants?
+(Answer Yes or No and explain) 1.
+Public Education, Outreach, and Involvement Public Involvement/ Education Special Events 1 Campus Event No, a direct reduction of pollutants is not demonstrated but through education and information, an indirect reduction may result in reduced pollutants, due to shifts in behavior.
+1. Public Education, Outreach, and Involvement Public Education Education Materials (i.e., Digital Signage) 5 Signs No, a direct reduction of pollutants is not demonstrated but through educating the campus communities about stormwater pollution and negative impacts of waste, a shift in behavior eventually may result in reduced pollutants.
+2. Illicit Discharge Detection and Elimination Dry Weather Screening Visual observation of outfalls and upstream areas 20 Inspections Yes, this BMP demonstrates a direct reduction of pollutants through identification and correction of illicit discharges if observed during inspections.
+If pollutants are observed upstream, these can be addressed prior to discharge of pollutants.